 Continuing degree-seeking students are registered for courses in one of four ways: through Auto Enrollment, through Pre-Registration, during the “drop/add” period, or via Instructor Consent.
 Summer courses follow a different process – for further information, go to the Summer Session Registration and Housing page.

-Beginning in Week 11, students may drop or add classes to their schedules via my.UChicago.edu.
+When Add/Drop opens, students may drop or add classes to their schedules via my.UChicago.edu.
 Students may add courses online until the end of Week 1 of the new quarter; drops may be made online until the end of Week 3.

-During the “add” period, students may add courses for which they meet the prerequisites that have not reached preset seat limits and that do not require instructor consent.
+During Add/Drop, students may add courses for which they meet the prerequisites that have not reached preset seat limits and that do not require instructor consent.
 Online add/drop is processed in real-time, and works on a first-come, first-served basis.
 Courses may open or close instantaneously.
 The system does not permit students to be registered for more than 4 courses at once, nor does it allow students to register for courses that have time conflicts.

 Many Core Curriculum and beginning language sequences are identified as “automatic registrations,” which means that students are automatically enrolled in the same course and section the following quarter provided that the section continues the same day/time meeting pattern.
 Students who are registered for an automatic registration course do not need to select or rank that course during the Pre-Registration process.

 Students may drop out of certain automatic registrations during Pre-Registration.
-Students are restricted from dropping Humanities courses during Winter Quarter Pre-Registration and should discuss any section changes, drops, or adds with their College Adviser.
+Students are restricted from dropping Humanities courses during Autumn and Winter Quarter Pre-Registration and should discuss any section changes, drops, or adds with their College Adviser.
 If a student drops an automatic registration course and then wishes to re-enroll in it, they must select and rank that course.

 Re-enrollment in any course is not guaranteed, however.
 Some sections may be discontinued or combined with other sections, or meeting times may be changed from one quarter to the next.
 Contact your College Adviser for questions about the course enrollment process.